wellcometrust/grants_tagger/README.md

 Arguments:
-  [INPUT_PATH]   path to raw Excel file with tagged or untagged grant data [OUTPUT_PATH]  path to JSONL output file that will be generated [LABEL_BINARIZER_PATH] path to pickle file that will contain the label binarizer
+  [INPUT_PATH]   path to raw Excel file with tagged or untagged grant data [TRAIN_OUTPUT_PATH]  path to JSONL output file that will be generated for the train set [LABEL_BINARIZER_PATH] path to pickle file that will contain the label binarizer

 Options:
-  --text-cols TEXT    comma delimited column names to concatenate to text --meta-cols TEXT    comma delimited column names to include in the meta --test-split FLOAT  split percentage for test data. if None no split.
+  --test-output-path PATH   path to JSONL output file that will be generated for the test set --text-cols TEXT          comma delimited column names to concatenate to text --meta-cols TEXT          comma delimited column names to include in the meta --test-split FLOAT        split percentage for test data. if None no split.
   --config PATH             path to config file that defines the arguments --help                    Show this message and exit.
 ```

 #### bioasq-mesh